Welcome to David

 species level is not

-Natural History will be aware of the need for academic reference material
+History will be aware of the need for academic reference material (see

-additional images from France, Northern Spain and Italy.
-Comprehensive
+additional images from France, Northern Spain, Italy and Switzerland.

-coverage should not be expected - for example there are in excess of
+Comprehensive coverage should not be expected - for example there are

 reasonably be expected to find, identify and photograph them all!
 There